Healthy Living Within Arm’s Reach

 Typical phone use

-Level of involvement in, or importance of community
+Levels of involvement in and/or the importance of community

 My primary responsibilities included: